DirtHasPower/HangmanSolver/README.md

 # HangmanSolver
 This program solves hangman games.
-Inspired by Jan Misali
+Inspired by Jan Misal